Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Asymptotically tight bounds on quantum partial search algorithm

-\begin{proof} Based on the results from the previous section, the maximal success probability for a given number of oracle queries $k_\text{tot}$ is always achieved by sequences of the form $G_nG_m^{k_2}G_n^{k_1}$.
+\begin{proof} Under the assumption stated in the theorem, supported by the numerical evidence in Sec.~\ref{sec:num_quest}, the optimization for a fixed total number of oracle queries $k_{\mathrm{tot}}$ can be restricted to sequences of the GRK form $G_nG_m^{k_2}G_n^{k_1}$.
 Consequently, the optimization reduces to finding the parameters $k_1$ and $k_2$ that maximize the success probability for a fixed $k_\text{tot}$.

 In the large block limit $b\gg 1$, the initial state $|s_n\rangle$ given by Eq. (\ref{eq:sn_three}) can be written as

 Acting $G_nG_m^{k_2}G_n^{k_1}$ on the initial state gives

 Furthermore, consider the large block number limit $K\gg 1$ (equivalent to $\gamma\to 0$), which gives